BitKariero/dev-environment/README.md

 Just `git pull` and then run `vagrant provision` on the host when the VM is turned on.

+## How to mine using Parity and Ethminer

+* Create an account in Parity if you don't have one already
+* Edit `run-parity.sh` in a text editor and append `--author [your_account_id_here]` to the command
+* After modifying the script, `./run-parity.sh`
+* Run `ethminer` to start mining

+If this is the first time you run `ethminer`, it will take a while to generate the DAG before the mining process can actually start.

 ## Notes

 We recommend using `parity` for day-to-day usage.